Show Me the "Shall"

 But this post still needs some perspective, some seasoning, or as Emeril might say, some BAM!
 So here comes the heat - you may want to get out of the proverbial kitchen here, unless, like Hillary Clinton, you are very comfortable there.

-You wouldn't use an uncalibrated piece of equipment to collect data about the management system - you're certainly not allowed to by the standard - it might help you to imagine the standard wearing a lot of shiny, black leather and carrying a whip.
+For the quality gurus out there who stumbled across this blog while surfing for S&M sites, think of it this way: You wouldn't use an uncalibrated piece of equipment to collect data about the management system - you're certainly not allowed to by the standard - it might help you to imagine the standard wearing a lot of shiny, black leather and carrying a whip.
 So, think of document control as a form of calibration.
 You can't use an uncontrolled (uncalibrated) document.
 And if you did, you would get a spanking for being naughty (and not just because you like it).

 Since environmental folks surf for bestiality sites (it's more "natural"), they wouldn't see this blog unless I renamed it "Show Me the Sheep" or something.
 But even if they did, the above example wouldn't register with most of them who usually aren't as well-trained (I'm not even sure most of them are potty trained) in the finer points of calibration.
 I am speaking from experience (ESPECIALLY the potty trained part).